-2 nurses who worked with indicted doctor may face discipline
+2 nurses’ licenses suspended in cases linked to indicted doc

 The fired doctor, William Husel, has pleaded not guilty to murder charges in the deaths of 25 patients in the Columbus-area Mount Carmel Health System over several years.
 He maintains he was providing comfort care for dying patients, not trying to kill them.

-Nurse Wesley Black is accused of improperly administering outsized doses to two patients on consecutive days in 2018 on Husel’s orders.
+Nurse Wesley Black was accused of improperly administering large, potentially harmful doses to two patients on consecutive days in 2018 on Husel’s orders.
 Black got the medicine for one of those patients from the second nurse, Jordan Blair, who had retrieved it from an automated dispensing system using an override function before being reassigned to a different patient.

 Speaking separately to the board on Wednesday, Blair and Black expressed remorse and said they would respond to such situations differently now.